 Which was your favourite Camp and why?

-What made it different to South African lodges?
+What made it different from South African lodges?

 Terri: “Game viewing in Botswana is enjoyed on both land and water year-round and there’s always an abundance of elephants all over.”